-The local government reporting entity

-All funds through which the Shire controls resources to carry on its functions have been included in the financial statements forming part of this financial report.
+The local government reporting entity All funds through which the Shire controls resources to carry on its functions have been included in the financial statements forming part

 All monies held in the Trust Fund are excluded from the financial statements.
 A separate statement of those monies appears at Note 28 of the financial report.